mapwatch/mapwatch/README.md

 ### How do Zana missions work?

 They're treated as "side areas", like abyssal depths or trials, not a separate map run.
+A map with a Zana mission adds 1, not 2, to your maps-completed-today count.

+Exception: Zana's dailies are a side area of the "Crumbled Laboratory" map.
+Yes, that's not actually a map, kind of awkward.
+I'd like to improve this soon.

 ### Does this track the labyrinth or acts 1-10?